-I’ve been revisiting my old blog lately for recipes since I started this blog, which is different to my original idea of dumping it.
-While looking through old recipes and photos, I got to think that my photos were pretty good and they were taken with a Casio compact digital camera, not DSLR!
+I’ve been revisiting my old blog lately for recipes as a tentative action to desert it, but while looking through old recipes and photos, I got thinking that the old photos, which were taken with a Casio point&shoot, were better than my recent photos!
 Why am I feeling embarrassed looking at my huge camera and lens?
 It all comes down to inspiration and enthusiasm in the end, I suppose.

-I love cooking for people and I don’t get freaked out about unexpected guests or last-minute dinner gatherings because I’ve learned some good tricks along the way.
+I love cooking for people and I don’t get freaked out about unexpected guests or last-minute dinner gatherings because I’ve learned some good tricks through my culinary journey.
 On such occasions like the NYE night, I usually make a tart as it always pleases the crowd since it sounds fancy and tastes so good.
 The practical reason I make tarts is that it never fails no matter what kind you make as long as there is something for the filling.

 And at the moment, pears are abundant here.
 There are so many different types, too, so picking the right type, sweet and juicy ones, for baking is a good start.
 However, if the pears are not fully ripe, poaching in sugar water will do a trick.